aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 Except `tasks.InvokeActivity` and `tasks.InvokeFunction`, the [service integration pattern](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html)
-(`serviceIntegrationPattern`) are supposed to be given as parameter when customers want to call integrated services within a Task state.
+(`integrationPattern`) are supposed to be given as parameter when customers want to call integrated services within a Task state.
 The default value is `FIRE_AND_FORGET`.

 #### Task parameters from the state json